google/etils/docs/api-design.md

 Do not rely on people reading the docstring.

-Caveat/ambiguity should be made explicit by the API, or raise an explicit error.
+Caveats/ambiguities should be made explicit by the API, or raise an explicit error.

-If reading the code do not match user expectation, this should be a bug.
+If reading the code does not match user expectations, this should be a bug.

 ### The first time is never the good one

-When designing an API, there will be use-cases that wasn't anticipated, or issues which will conflict with design choices.
+When designing an API, there will be use-cases that weren't anticipated, or issues which will conflict with design choices.

 API design is an iterative process.
 The perfect API do not exists.
 It often